 Another excellent way to reduce AWS costs is purchasing reserved instances (RI) when possible.
 Cloud management platforms determine if instances are running long enough to justify purchasing reserved instances.
 Once you determine the need, figure out which RI type is best for you – standard or convertible.
 Finally, calculate the upfront costs.

-Modern architecture design, such as multi-cloud computing by leveraging various service providers or hybrid cloud computing by leveraging both on-premise and cloud infrastructure, can help balance your cloud spending.
+Modern architecture designs, such as multi-cloud computing by using various service providers or hybrid cloud computing by leveraging both on-premise and cloud infrastructure, can help balance your cloud spending.

-By partnering with different cloud vendors, such as Azure or Google Cloud, it is possible to leverage a few service-level requirement costs.
+By partnering with different cloud vendors, such as Azure or Google Cloud, it is possible to leverage a few service-level requirements at a lower cost.

 Alternatively, repairing already-existing networks, servers, and cooling, power, and supply infrastructure can reduce the price of moving applications to the cloud.